scrabbletank/farhome-rules/rulesdoc.md

 ### Attribute Saves

 Each core attribute has an associated attribute save.
 Attribute saves are a measure of how resistant your character is to specific spells or effects.
-For example, someone trying to shove you would make a roll against your strength save, or dodging a trap would roll against your Dexterity save.
+For example, someone trying to shove you would make a roll against your strength save, or dodging a trap would roll against your dexterity save.

 ### Spell Schools

-There are 3 schools of magic: Arcane, Curse, and Divine.
-Each school uses its own proficiency, and these proficiencies can only be increased if you have a background or feat that specifies if you are proficient in that spell school.
+There are 3 schools of magic: arcane, curse, and divine.
+Each school uses its own proficiency and you must be trained in the spell school before you can add proficiency.
+Training can come from background or basic feats.

 ### Weapons

 Weapons are split between simple and martial weapons.
 Simple weapons can be used by anyone and don't use their own proficiency modifier.
 Instead you use the relevant martial proficiency.
 When using a martial weapon that you don't have proficiency with you add 1 terrible die to the attack roll.

 Weapon proficiencies are split between 4 categories: One Handed, Two Handed, Ranged, and Unarmed.
-By default melee weapons and unarmed use strength while Ranged weapons use Dexterity, but this can changed based on the weapon.
-For example a weapon with the _finesse_ property can use Dexterity, while weapons with _Thrown_ can use strength when used as a ranged weapon.
+By default melee weapons and unarmed use strength while Ranged weapons use dexterity, but this can changed based on the weapon.
+For example a weapon with the _finesse_ property can use dexterity, while weapons with _Thrown_ can use strength when used as a ranged weapon.

 ## Spells

-Spells are split into 3 schools: Arcane, Curse, and Divine.
-Each school handles a different type of spell and uses a different attribute for its spellcasting.
-Arcane spells use the elements and raw power to defeat their foes, using intelligence for its attribute.
-Curse spells disable and debuff their targets and uses willpower.
-Divine spells center around healing and buffing targets and uses Charisma.
+Spells are split into 3 schools: arcane, curse, and divine.
+Each school handles a different type of spell and uses a different attribute for its spellcasting. arcane spells use the elements and raw power to defeat their foes, using intelligence for its attribute. curse spells disable and debuff their targets and uses willpower. divine spells center around healing and buffing targets and uses charisma.

 To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have enough mana to cast the spell.

 ### Codexes

 Very few creatures are able to innately cast magic.
-Almost everyone must prepare spells they've written into a spellbook, or Codex.
-There is no limit on the school, level, or type of spell you can hold in your Codex.
-New spells can be added to your Codex by copying from spell scrolls or a codex.
+Almost everyone must prepare spells they've written into a spellbook, or codex.
+There is no limit on the school, level, or type of spell you can hold in your codex.
+New spells can be added to your codex by copying from spell scrolls or a codex.
 This process is destructive, and destroys the scroll or codex after a spell is copied.

 ##### Variant Rule - Spells from Codexes
 In some games spells may be limited, or codecies a rare occurrence.
-With this variant when copying a spell from a codex, instead of destroying the codex you make an Arcana check against 2 bad dice.
+With this variant when copying a spell from a codex, instead of destroying the codex you make an arcana check against 2 bad dice.
 On success codex is not destroyed.
 Regardless each spell can only be copied once.

 ### Mana